GOP Not Swayed By Obama's Visit On Stimulus

 DON GONYEA: President Obama did something unheard of yesterday.
 He made his first trip to Congress as president and met only with the opposition party.
 He was looking for votes on the economic stimulus from a reluctant GOP, but he was also sending a message to the American people that he is ready to work with Republicans and that he wants their help dealing with the current crisis.

 BARACK OBAMA: The main message I have is that the statistics every day underscore the urgency of the economic situation.
 The American people expect action.

 GONYEA: Then came the pitch for cooperation despite what he called some legitimate philosophical differences.

 OBAMA: I don't expect 100 percent agreement from my Republican colleagues, but I do hope that we can all put politics aside and do the American people's business right now.

 GONYEA: But so far there appears to be little common ground on the stimulus.
 There were no Republican votes in the House committee that reported the bill to the floor.
 Republicans say that it's too costly and that it won't create the promised jobs.
 House Minority Leader John Boehner yesterday called on his Republican colleagues to vote against the stimulus proposal even before the president arrived on the Hill for the session with GOP House members.
 Later, Boehner was joined at a news conference by Indiana Representative Mike Pence, who began with kind words.

-Representative MIKE PENCE (Republican, Indiana): And we take as genuine the president's desire to set partisan differences aside and draw on the best ideas in the Congress to deal with this very real crisis in our economy.
+MIKE PENCE: And we take as genuine the president's desire to set partisan differences aside and draw on the best ideas in the Congress to deal with this very real crisis in our economy.